Skip to main content

 London

-There are four licensed radio mobile networks in the UK; EE, Vodafone, O2 & 3, who are all classed as UK Mobile Network Operators (MNOs).
+Available carriers: There are four licensed radio mobile networks used for cellular connectivity in the UK; EE, Vodafone, O2 & 3, who are all classed as UK Mobile Network Operators (MNOs).
+These networks are in competition with each other and typically sell connectivity via their rolling SIM 12 month contract(s) [or a pay per month for 24 months].

 This is important as a device that cannot connect, will lose its service and if static may never connect or require a visit or redeployment to correct.
 IoT devices are therefore designed to select the strongest signal or best network available, based on their device logic, location, region or availability.